MicrosoftDocs/azure-docs/includes/functions-event-grid-connections.md

 - Authenticating with an identity
   - The `Connection` property must be set to the name of a shared prefix for multiple application settings, together defining an [identity-based connection](#identity-based-connections).

-- Authenticatng with the Event Grid topic key
+- Authenticating with the Event Grid topic key
   - The `TopicEndpointUri` and `TopicKeySetting` properties must be set, as described in [Using the topic key](#using-the-topic-key).

 ### Identity-based connections